-Originally encountered in the Alola region of Gen VII, Lycanroc makes a great counter for Articuno, but specifically its Midnight forme.
+Originally encountered in the Alola region of Gen VII, Midnight forme Lycanroc is also a great option here.
 As a pure Rock type, it doesn't bring any useful resistances to this fight, but it's also not taking super effective damage from any of Articuno's moves.
 Lycanroc is also very obtainable, as its first stage Rockruff has been available in raids most of this year on top of being featured in events.
 If you are bringing a Lycanroc to this fight, Rock Throw and Stone Edge are the moves it should know.

 First discovered in the Gen V Unova region, Darmanitan is a particularly interesting Pokémon that has multiple formes and regional variants.
 The standard Unovan Darmanitan is the one you'll want for this fight with the moves Fire Fang and Rock Slide.
 It's a pure Fire type, so it will take double damage if the Articuno you're fighting has Ancient Power, but it takes half damage from the rest of Articuno's moves.
 Fortunately, Darumaka has been readily available, featuring in multiple events and eggs, so chances are, you've got everything you need to bring at least one along to this Raid.